-The Power Virtual Agents analytics dashboard gives great insight in how well your bot is working.
-Among other figures it gives you are details on the number of sessions that were escalated i.e customers that engaged with your bot but their query could not be answered and so were directed to the escalation topic.
+The Power Virtual Agents analytics dashboard gives great insight into how well your bot is working.
+Among other figures, it gives you are details on the number of sessions that were escalated i.e customers that engaged with your bot but their query could not be answered and so were directed to the escalation topic.

 The sessions data is downloaded as a CSV file and the contents of most of the columns are pretty obvious.
 The sessionId column comprises of two parts a customer session followed by a suffix indicating the conversation.
 So in the example below a customer had engaged with the bot indicated by the session 4VxSQEp9jlk25dyyWpDVg1 and attempted 11 chats with the bot all of which were escalated.

 The TopicName is name of the Topic that was triggered by the customer.
 This can be blank if a topic was not triggered and the session outcome will say Unengaged.
 You should pay particular attention to Unengaged sessions as your may need to create new topics for your bot or adjust your topic trigger phrases.